FrederikRichter/LOS22_1-xiaomi11t_pro/README.md

 This is a nix flake that aims to provide an easy to use and reproducible environment that sets up all sources that are needed to build lineageos 22.1 for the Xiaomi 11t pro (vili).
 All build dependencies should be included.

+### Quirks
+OMX and Libstagefrighthw deactivated, dolby might not work

 ### Usage
 ```bash
 nix develop github:FrederikRichter/LOS22_1-xiaomi11t_pro